pyOpenSci/pyopensci.github.io/_pages/volunteer.md

 ---
 layout: splash
+classes: flowing
 title: "Get involved with pyOpenSci"
 author_profile: false
 published: true
 site-map: true
 permalink: /volunteer.html
+volunteer-mission:
+  - excerpt: "The vibrant and diverse pyOpenSci community is driven by volunteer Pythonistas that care deeply about the scientific Python open source software that drives open science."
 help-us:
   - image_path:
     title: "Lend a Hand on GitHub"